statuspal/esaml/README.md

 This is particularly useful if you want to implement SOAP endpoints using SAML.

 > The Elixir library `Samly` is one such implementation.
 It dose not use `esaml_cowboy`.
 Instead it relies on the lower-level APIs and uses Elixir `Plug` and `Cowboy` directly for endpoints/routing.

-### Contributions

-Pull requests are always welcome for bug fixes and improvements.
-Fixes that enable compatibility with different IdP implementations are usually welcome, but please ensure they do not come at the expense of compatibility with another IdP. `esaml` prefers to follow as closely to the SAML standards as possible.

-Bugs/issues opened without patches are also welcome, but might take a lot longer to be looked at. ;)